 When a candidate is selected and granted permanent residence via the Arrima system, he or she implicitly commits to settling in Quebec.
-This article examines the implications of settling outside Quebec after obtaining permanent residency via Arrima, as well as potential consequences such as denial of citizenship, loss of permanent residency and inadmissibility for misrepresentation.
+This article examines the implications of settling outside Quebec after obtaining permanent residency via Arrima, as well as the potential consequences.

 Quebec residency requirement